Crowds gather whenever he arrives. Doting fans reach out to touch him, or pose for a “selfie” with him. They smile as he strolls by.

 Meet Rex, one of three resident security police K-9s.

-And if you see this handsome long-haired German shepherd strolling the Lemmen-Holton Cancer Pavilion, Butterworth Hospital, Helen DeVos Children’s Hospital, or any other Spectrum Health locations, wish him a belated “happy birthday.”
+And if you see this handsome long-haired German shepherd strolling the Spectrum Health Lemmen-Holton Cancer Pavilion, Spectrum Health Butterworth Hospital, Spectrum Health Helen DeVos Children’s Hospital, or any other Spectrum Health locations, wish him a belated “happy birthday.”
 He turned 2 earlier this month.

 For all the loving and cuddling Rex receives on his rounds, it’s easy to forget he’s also a supremely skilled and highly trained police dog, with the ability to sniff out explosives, retrieve articles and protect his handler from harm.